 It had been over 20 years since I saw him last.
 It was in the lobby of the movie theater I then managed, the Biograph Theatre.
 Still, when I saw the AP photo of him in the Richmond Times-Dispatch 25 years ago, he was instantly recognizable.

 More about Woody Drake later, but it should come as no surprise to most film buffs that sometimes there is a dark side to the business of doing business after the sun goes down.
 While some saw the Biograph (1972-87) as a beacon in the night, for others it was a place to hide from reality.
-So, like any business, sometimes unexpected things just went wrong.
-Of course, customers could be difficult every now and then, especially at midnight shows.
-But Drake was easily the worst of them.
+So, like any business, sometimes unexpected things happened; sometimes things just went wrong.

 There were crazy street people who would sometimes cause trouble.
 Although nearly everyone who worked at the Biograph during my almost-12-year-stint as its manager was on the up-and-up, there were a couple of rotten apples.
 As I hired both of them, I have to take the blame there.
 But those are stories for another time.

-At the time I was 30 years old, and as I remember it, he was a year or two older than I was.
-The dead man 's face was expressionless.
-He just expired.
+At the time I was 30 years old, and as I remember it, the dean man had been only a year or two older than I was.
+His man 's face was expressionless.
 His eyes were open.
-As the rescue squad guys shot jolts of electricity into his heart, his body flopped around like a fish out of water on floor.
+As the rescue squad guys shot jolts of electricity into his heart, his body flopped around on the floor like a fish out of water.
 Meanwhile, down in Theater No. 1 "The Rocky Horror Picture Show" was on the screen delighting its usual crowd of costumed screwballs.

 Then there was the night someone fired five shots of high-powered ammo through one of the back door exits into Theatre No. 1.
 Five bullets came through the door's two quarter-inch steel plates to splinter seats.
 Amazingly, no one was hit.

 This happened just as the crowd was exiting the auditorium, at about 11:30 p.m.
-It seemed no one even caught on to what was happening.
+It seemed then that no one caught on to what was happening.
 Later the police were baffled, leaving us to speculate as to why it happened.